aksaeri/readi/pages/philanthropydatabase.md

 We curate updates about the newest articles added to the database each quarter and post these on social media (follow Peter on [Linkedin](https://www.linkedin.com/in/peterslattery1/)).
 We will create a dedicated account or newsletter if there is demand.

 If you have questions then please read the FAQ here.
-If you have questions that haven't been addressed or a comment, then please submit it in our feedback [form](https://forms.gle/cj8ERsfyYJV7co3H8).
+If you have questions that haven't been addressed or a comment, then please submit these to our [form](https://forms.gle/cj8ERsfyYJV7co3H8).

 # FAQ
+## Why might this database be useful to researchers?
+* If you are new to research in this area you can save several hours of time searching, downloading and tagging papers.

+* If you are an existing researcher you can download the database and add it to your own and get papers you may have missed.

+* See where most research has been published to help with journal selection

 ## Why might this database be useful to my charity or fundraising organisation?

-* Engage with academic research like a researcher.
-As researchers know, search engines and citation management systems are the best way to engage with academic research.
-We can do the searching part for you and can make the second part really easy (see below).
+* Use best practice to engage with academic evidence.
+Academic search engines and citation management systems are the best way to find and store academic research.
+Unfortunately, not everyone has access.
+This database gives you most of what you could find in a search, without the need to have the access and ability to do it.
+It also provides tags to help categorise those materials.

-* Know the latest research.
-Academic research isn’t always very actionable or interpretable, but there are often significant and clear findings like the identifiable victim effect.
-It is important to know about and react to these insights as quickly as possible.
+* Be more evidence based and up-to-date with relevant research.
+When there are new relevant research findings like the [identifiable victim effect](https://en.wikipedia.org/wiki/Identifiable_victim_effect) you will be able to know about and react to them more quickly.

-* Know the relevant researchers - keep on top of who is producing most of the research relevant to your areas of fundraising
+* Identify relevant researchers producing most of the research relevant to your areas of fundraising.
+Know who to ask about

 * Simplify research and strategy development.
-Use the database (alongside zotero) to give you easier and quicker answers about key questions such as how, what and when to message potential donors and what to show on your website and promotional materials.
+Use the database (alongside zotero) to inform how, what and when to communicate on your website and promotional materials.

-* Use tagging to curate key sets of papers inside your reference management system to answer very specific questions.

 * Save time finding the information you need.
-No more searching on google scholar and trying to filter through thousands of irrelevant responses.
-Let us do more of the searching and filtering for you.
+Use searching and tagging to curate key sets of papers inside your reference management and quickly answer specific questions.

-## Can you show me how to download, access and use the database?
+## How can I download, access and use the database?
 [Here](https://www.loom.com/share/b9a970a9f35d49c48fd9f078439842c8) is a short video showing you how to download the file and use Zotero (it runs out of time so please see the next video for how to add records)

 [Here](https://www.loom.com/share/e518fa2a43854dca9dfeec07ec0b1171) is a short video showing you how to add research to Zotero from google scholar or from a folder.

-## What is the long term plan for this if it is useful?
+## What are examples of potential future improvements to the database and project?
+All research could be carefully tagged using a defined tag catalogue.
+If curious about designing an animal welfare website, for instance, you could narrow the results by selecting these tags: 'website' and 'animals' and immediately hone in on all relevant evidence.

-In the long term this database could support a ‘living review’ - a review of the literature that is regularly updated, for instance, once each year.
-The output from this process could potentially look something like [this](https://docs.google.com/document/d/1osAwuO1J9L2z3PDGQn6UkFEA-4vs5WV9eJ5hAASnS7o/edit) (but it would cover a much larger body of literature).
+In the long term this database could co-exist alongside a ‘living review’ - a review of the literature that is regularly updated, for instance, once each year.
+The output from this process could potentially look something like [this](https://docs.google.com/document/d/1osAwuO1J9L2z3PDGQn6UkFEA-4vs5WV9eJ5hAASnS7o/edit) (but cover a much larger body of literature).

-The living review, database and other material would be hosted within a 'philanthropy research toolkit', like [this](https://sites.google.com/monash.edu/behaviourworks-scaleup-toolkit/) website.
+The living review, database and other material could be hosted within a 'philanthropy research toolkit', like [this](https://sites.google.com/monash.edu/behaviourworks-scaleup-toolkit/) website.

-## How should I interpret the findings from individual papers?
+## How should I interpret the findings from individual papers in the database?
 Considering the research is necessary but not sufficient for making good decisions about how to run a charity or fundraiser.

 You shouldn’t necessarily trust and apply any single finding in isolation and should consider all academic evidence alongside your personal experience, knowledge and user research.